 I want to help, I want to try,

 when everyday, there’s less I can do,

 Is this how he’ll ensnare me,

 also wanted to force them to obey,

 by taking away their freedom

-to choose between God and him.
+to choose between God and evil.

 For only Jesus can save the world,